The Original Optics Cucks, Part 2:

 HM: Yeah, I guess elitism is the positive way of saying pretentiousness.
 If you’re a Rightist, elitism is a positive quality.

 If you can think that you’re better than people, or realize that people are better than you, and look down on people for their weaknesses, that’s elitism.
 And I think it’s interesting being an elitist.
-It’s kind of like it reinforces itself.
+It reinforces itself.
 You become better by being an elitist.
 You come to value strengths more and you look down on weaknesses more.
 The reason why I’d look down on those people who came in late to the pool is because I see in them the weakness that I see in myself.

 GJ: Exactly.
 The core of elitism, the thing that makes it justified, is that the true elitist is really hardest on himself.
 When you despise your own weakness, you despise your own laziness, you despise your own lack of knowledge, you are a tough critic of your own performance, and things like that, you feel licensed to be critical of others, too.